itsvaishnavi/quandoo_project/README.md

 Please refer Readme.pdf for more details

+You can find the scraped data of the restaurants in the Data_exported_from_db.csv file.

 How to reproduce the project
 (A) Using docker-compose.yml
 Step 1: Download the project zip file